 An artificial device used to replace a missing or malformed physical feature can be taken for granted by many.
 However, it has been no less than a boon from the scientists and doctors for the ones living those traumas.
 Facial prostheses are artificial appliances designed to restore a missing facial part that cannot be reconstructed or repaired surgically.
 The flawless looks given by the use of facial prosthetics can help patients of trauma, cancer, or a congenital birth anomaly who have lost the part of their face.
-It a life-changing milestone for people who have lost an eye, ear, or nose or sustained damage to intraoral structures.
-Thanks to science, you may not have to live with deformities.
-If there is something missing from your face.
-You don’t need to worry now, as science has this artificial device which can replace a missing or malformed part of your face or head.
+It is a life-changing milestone for people who have lost an eye, ear, or nose or sustained damage to intraoral structures.
+Thanks to science, you may not have to live with deformities if something is missing from your face.
+You don’t need to worry now, as science has this artificial device that can replace a missing or malformed part of your face or head.

 Table of Contents

 A prosthetic is custom-made for each person.
 Making these types of prostheses involve specialized skills and are provided by a maxillofacial prosthetist, prosthodontist, anaplastologist, or ocularist.
 Your doctor or surgeon will refer you to the right specialist depending on the type of anatomy missing.

 Firstly, the prosthetics are sculpted and then molded into a custom to fit the individual’s needs.
 The most convincing looks are created by- Anatomical landmarks, facial proportions, and symmetry.
 Prostheses generally use Silicone rubber as it can be tinted to match the pigmentation of every individual.